MostafaMohamed2002/MostafaMohamed2002/README.md

 <h1 align="left">Hi there, I'm Mostafa Mohamed <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> </h1>

-- 🔭 I’m currently working on Arab Open University as Student
+- 🔭 I’m currently working at Arab Open University as Student
-- 🌱 I’m currently learning Android with Kotlin
+- 🌱 I’m currently learning Data Structure and Algorithms, Android with Kotlin
 - 👌 I'm looking forward to gain more experience in my field<br>
 - 💬 Ask me about any topic related to android<br>
 - ⚡ have fun with coding